manojtpillai/kubuculum/README.md

 few.
 In this context, note that:

 - kubuculum has an option to collect system stats (iostat, sar, top) during runs.
-This option is disabled by default; if enabled, it needs to create a daemonset of privileged pods.
+This option is disabled by default; when enabled, it creates a daemonset of privileged pods.

 - kubuculum has an option to drop linux kernel caches at points in the benchmark runs.
-This option is disabled by default; if enabled, it needs to create a daemonset of privileged pods with root access that execute vm.drop_caches command on specified nodes.
+This option is disabled by default; when enabled, it creates a daemonset of privileged pods with root access, on specified nodes, that execute sysctl vm.drop_caches command.

 ### Get Started